genGit963/Local_Storage_Manager/CODE_OF_CONDUCT.md

 ## Introduction

 Welcome to the **Local Storage Manager** project!
-We want to create a friendly and inclusive environment for everyone involved, whether you're a contributor, user, or just browsing.
+I want to create a friendly and inclusive environment for everyone involved, whether you're a contributor, user, or just browsing.

 ## Our Values